sourav-ad/penalized_mnl/README.md

 ## Using own dataset

 - The input must be in wide format, with one row per respondent-choice task.
-- Use the script `scripts/run_model_general.csv` for the purpose.
+- Use the script `scripts/run_model_general.R` for the purpose.
 Some examples are already provided along with data.
 - Running the script needs the user to provide a `data_schema` to identify relevant columns.
-- The scripts do not create `ASC` columns, given the data.
+- The scripts do not create `ASC` columns.
 - If column names contain any special characters other than underscores `_`, please remove them, as underscore `_` is used to denote interacting features.
+A line of code already in the script can help achieve it.
 - The best way to name columns will be `<variablename><choicenumber>`, for example, `spec101` or `beach501`.
 - When providing choice specific variables in `data_schema`, just the `<variablename>` should be provided.
 - Users can adjust the shrinkage threshold criteria, number of cores to use, `$\lambda$` grid, `$\alpha$`, `n_folds` as needed.